 I trained Rook to be a live find search and rescue dog.
 He certified in November 2015 in Indianapolis at only 18 months old!
 He’s now at his forever home, and while I miss him, he’s very happy!

-Nikko is a FEMA certified live find search and rescue dog.
+Nikko was a FEMA certified live find search and rescue dog.
+We miss him.

 Lucy’s an eleven-year-old mix my sister Sarah rescued from the pound.
 She is often at my house, and loves to sunbathe.
 Notorious for rolling in vile things while outdoors, she is bathed frequently.
 She loves hiking and patrolling in my backyard.